 “Go to a party, a fancy party.
 Perhaps it’s in a museum or an embassy.
 Walk up to the bar and order a snifter of brandy.
 Swish it around in the glass.
 Now walk up to a group of people and say, ‘Have you seen the new Spider-man?’
 Look at their faces judging you.
 You’ve made an ass of yourself.
 But now try it again and ask, ‘Have you seen the new Errol Morris?’
 Ahhhhhh, there’s the reaction you were looking for!
 The subtle nods, the knowing smiles.
 You’re fitting in!
 Documentaries: Earn your brandy.”

-Now here are his three picks with comment, a link to the films’ Doc Club pages (where you can see their full synopses, where available) and their original trailers:
+Now here are his three picks with comments, and their original trailers:

 Bill Cunningham New York (Richard Press, 2010)

 “A great film about not just its subject but the city he lives in.
 A testament to what it means to love what you do.”

 Harvard Beats Yale 29–29 (Kevin Rafferty, 2008)

 “One of the great all-time sports films.
 Full of participants who are VERY well-spoken about the events that transpired.
 Plus, TOMMY LEE JONES!”